wowczarek/pbnet/README.md

 - **PBNET will only support the absolute working minimum.** It does not aim for RFC compliance and working with every guideline that an IP stack should conform to.
 While I would be glad to implement all this, storage is limited and I have to cheat.
 On the PB-2000, PBNET will mostly silently drop packets when they are too big, fragmented, or otherwise not expected.
 This is actually not unusual today with firewalls everywhere, still it could be better.

+- **PBNET does not support IP fragments.** It could, of course, but RAM is severely limited.
+PBNET ignores fragments and always sets the DF bit in outgoing packets.

 - **PBNET will do as much as possible in the PB-2000.** We could move most of processing and connection handling to the host side and have it serve as a proxy, e.g. the PB would send a request like "create UDP socket to a.b.c.d port n", and the host would then do that and send back an ID, and then if data arrived, it would only send the payload, prepended with the ID and length.
 TCP could be completely outsourced to the host as well - but that is not what we want.
+One thing that does make sense to do is to proxy SSL connections via the host, as a native SSL implementation would be a serious overkill.

 - **PBNET is slow to respond.** That depends what we mean by "slow", howeve on the PB-2000 side, everything is written in DL-Pascal + assembly.
 While this is the best performance you can get on this platform with a high-level language, latency is significant.
 Every system call can add tens of milliseconds.
 Also the sheer slowness of the interface (9600 bps max) contributes to this.
 Overall, looking at test results, it seems like I am achieving at least 75% of RX/TX data rates achievable with no processing at all.
 See **throughput**.